daustin391/customs-document-uploader/README.md

 ### Running tests

-This project includes a `tests.py` file that contains unit tests which check the values returned by the views and the POST request made by the `MockAPIClient` class.
+This project includes a `tests.py` file that contains unit tests which check the values returned by the views and the prepare_data method of the `MockAPIClient` class.
 To run the tests:

 ```
 python manage.py test